The 20 Best Infant Epilepsy with Migrant Focal Crisis Doctors Near Me in New York, US

 Offers Telehealth

-Simona Proteasa is a Neurologist in Great Neck, New York.
+Simona Proteasa is a Neurologist practicing medicine in Great Neck, New York.
 Dr. Proteasa is rated as an Advanced provider by MediFind in the treatment of Infant Epilepsy with Migrant Focal Crisis.
-Her top areas of expertise are Seizures, Epilepsy, Encephalitis, Memory Loss, and Gastrostomy.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Epilepsy, Encephalitis, Memory Loss, and Gastrostomy.
+Dr. Proteasa is board certified in American Board Of Psychiatry/Neurology-Epilepsy and American Board Of Psychiatry & Neurology-Neurology With Special Qualifications In Child Neurology.

 Advanced in Infant Epilepsy with Migrant Focal Crisis